Q: What is NSG?

 Q: How do I request help?

-Q: I am an user from the United States and have my own allocation on NSF's XSEDE high performance resources.
-Can I still use neuronal simulation codes via NSG and charge to my own allocation?
+Q: I am an user from the United States and have my own allocation on NSF's XSEDE computing resources.
+Can I still use NSG provided tools via NSG and charge to my own allocation?

-A: Yes.
+A: Yes; multiple NSG users take advantage of this feature of NSG.
 Please email firstname.lastname@example.org to discuss this and use this feature.

 Q: How do I cite usage of NSG in my publications?